-This was such a close call for us to make but the KLH Fusion True Wireless Earbuds are the best wireless earbuds for running.
+This was such a close call for us to make but the KLH Fusion True Wireless Earbuds are the second best wireless earbuds for running.
 The only reason they didn’t quite beat Vista 2 is because they don’t have SurroundSense tech which is awesome when running in busy environments as you can hear sounds around you, making you run that bit safer.
 They were awarded the coveted Trail & Kale Editor’s Choice Award due to their excellent sound quality and rich feature set, relative to cost!
 Key features of these KLH earbuds include:

 They have excellent noise-canceling for in-ear earbuds and support 48kHz/24-bit music quality over Bluetooth, which means it’s possible to hear even the smallest details in your music.
 The Bluetooth connectivity is very stable and responsive and I have not experienced any audio lag while watching YouTube or Netflix videos on my laptop or smartphone.

 These earbuds are very comfortable to wear for long periods as they are so lightweight and fit securely fit with no worry of them falling out when you’re working out, plus they are IPX5 waterproof (so you can wear them in the rain but don’t submerge them), and they’re sweatproof.
 For more details on the key features, click here to read my full review.